 About the Awards

 With the Alumni Impact Awards, TPIC seeks to recognize alumni who have utilized their law degrees to advocate for a more just and equitable society.
-The winner of the award will receive $10,000, and two runners up will each receive $5,000.
+The winner of the award will receive $10,000, and the runners up will each receive $5,000.

 Launched in 2022, the Alumni Impact Awards are intended to highlight lawyers who have excelled in using innovative thinking and problem solving to produce concrete and sustainable solutions to societal problems.
 Nominees should be leaders in their fields who embody the tradition of public service that the Law School seeks to develop in all students.

 - Nominations for the 2023 Alumni Impact Awards

 2023 Alumni Impact Award Winner